About Us

 Msgr.
 Albert Kenney

-Born in Arlington, Massachusetts, to Robert and Alba (Spinale) Kenney, he was educated at Bedford High School and Providence College, where he earned a bachelor’s degree in finance.
-He completed his seminary formation at Our Lady of Providence, studying philosophy at Providence College and earning a Bachelor of Sacred Theology from the Pontifical University of Saint Thomas Aquinas (Angelicum) in Rome.
-He also received priestly formation at the Pontifical North American College and was ordained at the Cathedral of Saints Peter and Paul in Providence on September 3, 1994.
-Monsignor Kenney later earned a Licentiate in Sacred Theology (S.T.L.) in Rome.
+Born in Arlington, Massachusetts to Robert and Alba (Spinale) Kenney, he attended Bedford High School and Providence College, earning a bachelor’s degree in finance.
+He completed seminary studies at Our Lady of Providence and earned degrees in Sacred Theology, including a Licentiate (S.T.L.), from the Pontifical University of Saint Thomas Aquinas (Angelicum) in Rome, where he also received priestly formation at the Pontifical North American College.
+He was ordained a priest on September 3, 1994, by Bishop Louis E. Gelineau.

 Back